Sivadharshini-N/Apple-clone/README.md

 # Apple-clone

-Welcome to the Apple Clone project!
+Welcome to the <b> Apple Clone project</b>!
 This project aims to replicate the design.

 I'm currently implementing and practicing my front-end knowledge in this repo.